Skip to Content

 • 5 designed presets: Mercer (editorial fashion / beauty), Warm Craft (ceramics, pantry, slow goods), Bold Pop (DTC beauty and lifestyle), Quiet Luxe (jewelry, fragrance), Tech Forward (electronics and accessories — dark by design).

-• 23 merchant-facing sections including 7 hero sections (one per preset, plus a heritage-feel masthead and a secondary H-scroller for Bold Pop), plus the Custom Liquid section and parity blocks in every section that supports @app.
+• 30+ merchant-facing sections including 7 hero sections — the editorial magazine cover plus six signature heroes (one per other preset, with a heritage masthead and a secondary H-scroller for Bold Pop) — plus the Custom Liquid section and parity blocks in every section that supports @app.
+Newer merchandising sections include image hotspots, lookbook, before / after, press coverage, promo tiles, and B2B quick order.

-• Full Online Store 2.0 template coverage for product, collection, list-collections, blog, article, page, page.contact, password, gift card, cart, search, 404, and all 7 customer-account templates.
+• Full Online Store 2.0 storefront template coverage for product, collection, list-collections, blog, article, page, page.contact, password, gift card, cart, search, and 404.

 • Native Shopify swatches via option_value.swatch.color and .swatch.image — no per-merchant swatch metafields.